Our gardens are usually lovely because my husband and I take good care of them.

 But there’s another reason we’re pleased: nothing we add costs us much.
 Some gardening tips to share:

 - Look for end-of-season sales.
-Many plants in our garden were bought in late June or early July.
+Many perennial plants in our garden were bought in late June or early July.
 Remember: water generously that first summer.
+Your plants should thrive and return even stronger in subsequent years.

 - Bargain.
 We had beautiful clematis plants at the farmhouse garden.
 Most were straggly-looking at the garden-centre, so we negotiated, got great deals and loved them back to health.